Name of Policy | Safeguarding and Child Protection Policy |

 10.2 The GDST, as governing Trust of the School, will undertake an annual audit visit and other periodic checks in order to monitor the effectiveness of the School’s implementation of these policies and procedures, together with a review of the safeguarding incidents that have arisen and how they were managed.

-10.3 The annual review will be reported back to the GDST’s Audit Committee, which will monitor compliance.
-A member of the Audit Committee is nominated as ‘Safeguarding Lead’ to take leadership responsibility for safeguarding at governance level, delegating where appropriate to members of the Senior Management Team.
+10.3 The annual review will be reported back to the GDST’s Safeguarding Committee, which in turn reports to the Education and People Committee.
+These committees monitor safeguarding compliance.
+A member of the Safeguarding and Education and People Committees, who is also a member of the GDST Council, is nominated by Council as ‘Safeguarding Lead’ to take leadership responsibility for safeguarding at organisational level, delegating where appropriate to members of the Senior Management Team.
 The Health and Safety Committee will also consider the processes in place for promoting the welfare of GDST pupils.

 10.4 The Girls’ Day School Trust acknowledges its overall responsibility in ensuring that this Policy is effective in its implementation and meets all current regulatory requirements.
 An annual review of this Policy and associated procedures, and the efficiency with which associated duties have been and will be undertaken so that any deficiencies or weaknesses can be remedied without delay.